Literature DB >> 34072656

 2.9.
 Protein Quantification

-The freeze-dried EPS extracts were diluted in a sodium hydroxide solution (0.01 M in ultrapure water) to a final concentration of 250 mg/L. Total protein concentrations were determined with the BCA assay using the Protein Quantification Kit (Interchim, Montluçon, France).
+The freeze-dried class="Chemical">EPS extracts were diluted iclass="Chemical">n a class="Chemical">n class="Chemical">sodium hydroxide solution (0.01 M in ultrapure water) to a final concentration of 250 mg/L. Total protein concentrations were determined with the BCA assay using the Protein Quantification Kit (Interchim, Montluçon, France).
 The standards were prepared by dilution of a bovine serum albumin (BSA) solution to concentrations of 0, 5, 10, 50, 100, 200, 350, and 500 mg/L. Reagents were added to the standards and samples according to manufacturer’s instruction in a 96-well plate.
 The plate was shaken for 30 s and incubated in the dark at room temperature for 2 h before analysis.
 Absorbance was measured at 562 nm by a plate reader (Infinite M200 PRO Tecan, Männedorf, Switzerland).

 3. Results